Household air pollution and health

 WHO is working with countries, researchers and other partners to harmonize methods of evaluation across settings so that health impacts are assessed consistently and rigorously and also incorporate economic assessment of health benefits.

-Leadership and advocacy in the health community
+Leadership and advocacy in the health, energy and climate community

 Supporting the Millennium Development Goals